National Herbarium of Victoria

-The National Herbarium of Victoria's collection comprises approximately 800,000 specimens collected in Australia and 400,000 collected overseas.
+The National Herbarium of Victoria's collection comprises approximately 1.4 million specimens.
 It includes representatives of most of Australia's vascular flora plus algae, bryophyte, lichen and fungi collections of international significance.
 It is one of the largest herbarium collections in Australia, and the richest in historical and type specimens.

 Among the Australian collection are plants collected by Joseph Banks and Daniel Solander at Botany Bay in 1770.
 Other historical riches include over 2,000 specimens collected by Robert Brown during Flinders' circumnavigation of Australia (1801–1805), and several hundred specimens collected on Burke and Wills' expedition.
 Important twentieth-century acquisitions include the herbaria of Raleigh Black, Cliff Beauglehole and Ilma Stone, and a collection of wood-rot fungi from CSIRO.

 The majority of the foreign collection comes from the herbarium of German botanist Otto Sonder.
 It spans all major plant groups and contains specimens from every reach of the globe.
 The oldest specimens in MEL's collection are from the herbarium of James Petiver and were collected in India in the 1690s.
 Less than ten per cent of the foreign collection has been mounted and databased, and consequently is not fully accessible for research.
 The collection is gradually being curated as resources permit.
-A project is currently underway to curate the foreign-collected Fabaceae specimens.
+A recent grant made the curation of the foreign-collected Fabaceae specimens possible.

 The collection continues to grow through the collecting efforts of herbarium staff; exchange of specimens with other herbaria and by donations of specimens by government agencies, students and researchers.